-The safety of students in classrooms, study areas and the school grounds is the responsibility of teachers; teachers have traditionally carried responsibility for the safety of students when they are in their charge.
+The safety of students in classrooms, study areas and St Martin's Prep grounds is the responsibility of teachers; teachers have traditionally carried responsibility for the safety of students when they are in their charge.
 This includes risk assessments for classrooms.

-If, for any reason, e.g. the condition or location of equipment, the physical state of the room or the splitting of a class for practical work, a teacher considers s/he cannot accept this responsibility, s/he should discuss the matter with the Head before allowing practical work to take place.
+If, for any reason, e.g. the condition or location of equipment, the physical state of the room or the splitting of a class for practical work, a teacher considers s/he cannot accept this responsibility, s/he should discuss the matter with the Headteacher before allowing practical work to take place.
 Teachers are expected:

-- to exercise effective supervision of the students and to know the emergency procedures in respect of fire alerts and first aid and to carry them out; - to know the special safety measures to be adopted in their own special teaching areas and to ensure that they are applied; - to give clear instructions and warnings as often as necessary; - to follow safe working procedures personally; - to call for protective clothing, guards, special safe working procedures etc. where necessary;

-• to make recommendations to the relevant person (subject coordinator, Head etc.) e.g., on safety equipment and on additions or improvements to tools, equipment or machinery which are dangerous or potentially so.
+- 49. to exercise effective supervision of the students and to know the emergency procedures in respect of fire alerts and first aid and to carry them out; - 50. to know the special safety measures to be adopted in their own special teaching areas and to ensure that they are applied; - 51. to give clear instructions and warnings as often as necessary; - 52. to follow safe working procedures personally; - 53. to call for protective clothing, guards, special safe working procedures etc. where necessary; - 54. to make recommendations to the relevant person (subject coordinator, Headteacher etc.) e.g., on safety equipment and on additions or improvements to tools, equipment or machinery which are dangerous or potentially so.